-The current President of the American Academy of Psychoanalysis and Dynamic Psychiatry is Dr. David Lopez.
+The current President of the American Academy of Psychoanalysis and Dynamic Psychiatry (AAPDP) is Dr. Jennifer Downey.
 To view the current Message from the President, click here.

 The officers of this Academy are the President, President-Elect, Past-President, Secretary, Past-Secretary, Treasurer, Past-Treasurer and nine trustees.
 To view the current slate of officers, please click here.